spatial_enrichment_gradients_smi.Rmd

 color_pal='YlOrBr')

-ggpubr::ggarrange(plotlist=qp, ncol=3, nrow=2, common.legend=T)
+ggpubr::ggarrange(plotlist=qp, ncol=3, nrow=2, common.legend=TRUE)

 Although expression of the NOTCH signaling pathway is higher overall in “Lung6”, the expression is not uniform, but rather is arranged in patterns within each FOV.
 Conversely, cells in FOVs of “Lung5_Rep1” that show high expression of the NOTCH signaling pathway are scattered across the tissue.